kln12/Interview_questions/monitoring.md

 **1.How do you Scrape the application data using Prometheus They shared the Grafana Dashboard, asked me few scenario based questions like what is your obeservations on this dashboard is there anything you can see critical based on dashboard is application health ok how do you create alerts based on this dashboard>
 Answer:**  https://netcorecloud.com/tutorials/setup-prometheus-and-exporters/
 **1.how to configure the datebase frontend and backend
 Answer:**Configuring a database, frontend, and backend for an application involves setting up the database, creating a backend server to interact with the database, and developing a frontend user interface to interact with the backend.
 Here are the steps to configure each component:

 1. Configure the Database:

-Choose a Database System: Select a database management system (DBMS) such as MySQL, PostgreSQL, MongoDB, or SQLite based on your application's requirements.
-Install and Set Up the DBMS: Install the chosen DBMS on a server or a cloud service.
-Follow the installation instructions provided by the DBMS vendor.
-Create a Database: Using the DBMS tools or command-line interface, create a new database for your application.
-Define Tables and Schemas: Design the database schema, including tables, fields, and relationships, to store your application's data.
+Choose a Database System: Select a database management system (DBMS) such as MySQL, PostgreSQL, MongoDB, or SQLite based on your application's requirements.Install and Set Up the DBMS: Install the chosen DBMS on a server or a cloud service.
+Follow the installation instructions provided by the DBMS vendor.Create a Database: Using the DBMS tools or command-line interface, create a new database for your application.Define Tables and Schemas: Design the database schema, including tables, fields, and relationships, to store your application's data.
 Secure the Database: Set up security measures such as access controls, authentication, and encryption to protect the database.
-2. Configure the Backend:

-Choose a Backend Framework: Select a programming language and backend framework like Node.js with Express, Python with Django, Ruby on Rails, or any other suitable technology.
+2. Configure the Backend:Choose a Backend Framework: Select a programming language and backend framework like Node.js with Express, Python with Django, Ruby on Rails, or any other suitable technology.
-Set Up the Backend Environment: Install the necessary software, libraries, and dependencies for your chosen backend stack.
-Develop API Endpoints: Create API endpoints that handle database interactions (CRUD operations) and expose data to the frontend.
-These endpoints should include routes for creating, reading, updating, and deleting data.
-Implement Business Logic: Develop the backend logic for your application, including user authentication, data validation, and any specific application logic.
-Connect to the Database: Use database drivers or libraries provided by your chosen backend framework to connect to the database.
-Secure the Backend: Implement security measures like input validation, authentication, authorization, and protection against common web vulnerabilities (e.g., SQL injection).
+Set Up the Backend Environment: Install the necessary software, libraries, and dependencies for your chosen backend stack.Develop API Endpoints: Create API endpoints that handle database interactions (CRUD operations) and expose data to the frontend.
+These endpoints should include routes for creating, reading, updating, and deleting data.Implement Business Logic: Develop the backend logic for your application, including user authentication, data validation, and any specific application logic.Connect to the Database: Use database drivers or libraries provided by your chosen backend framework to connect to the database.Secure the Backend: Implement security measures like input validation, authentication, authorization, and protection against common web vulnerabilities (e.g., SQL injection).
-3. Configure the Frontend:

-Choose a Frontend Technology: Select a frontend technology stack, such as HTML, CSS, and JavaScript with a popular framework like React, Angular, or Vue.js.
+3. Configure the Frontend:Choose a Frontend Technology: Select a frontend technology stack, such as HTML, CSS, and JavaScript with a popular framework like React, Angular, or Vue.js.
 Set Up the Frontend Environment: Install the necessary tools and libraries for your frontend development, including package managers like npm or yarn.
 Develop User Interface: Create the user interface of your application, including layouts, forms, buttons, and other elements that allow users to interact with your application.
 Communicate with the Backend: Use HTTP requests (e.g., using the Fetch API or Axios) to interact with the backend by making API calls.
 Handle User Interactions: Implement client-side logic to handle user actions and update the UI based on responses from the backend.
 Implement User Authentication: If required, add user authentication features such as registration, login, and user sessions.
 Secure the Frontend: Implement security measures such as data validation, client-side input validation, and protection against common frontend vulnerabilities.
-4. Connect the Frontend and Backend:

-Ensure that the frontend and backend can communicate by making API requests.
-Use CORS (Cross-Origin Resource Sharing) settings on the backend to control which domains are allowed to make requests.
+4. Connect the Frontend and Backend:   Ensure that the frontend and backend can communicate by making API requests.Use CORS (Cross-Origin Resource Sharing) settings on the backend to control which domains are allowed to make requests.
-5. Deploy and Maintain:

-Deploy your application to a web server, cloud platform, or container orchestration system.
-Continuously monitor, maintain, and scale your application as needed to ensure its availability and performance.
+5. Deploy and Maintain:   Deploy your application to a web server, cloud platform, or container orchestration system.Continuously monitor, maintain, and scale your application as needed to ensure its availability and performance.
 **3.How to define Alert manager in grafana
 Answer:**"Alertmanager is a crucial component in the Prometheus ecosystem responsible for handling and managing alerts generated by Prometheus monitoring systems.
 It acts as the central hub for routing, deduplicating, grouping, and routing notifications to different external services like email, Slack
 Introduction to Alertmanager: